Refillable revolution - UK supermarket Asda expands reuse scheme

 Last year Tesco started trialing reusable containers for its online groceries service, while Sainsbury’s is looking at a variety of options for refillable stations.

-Asda's Middleton store trial launched with 30 household staples sold in refillable format, including Unilever's (ULVR.L) PG Tips tea bags, Persil laundry detergent and Radox shower gel; along with Kellogg's (K.N) cereals and PepsiCo's (PEP.O) Quaker Oats.
+Asda’s Middleton store trial launched with 30 household staples sold in refillable format, including Unilever’s PG Tips tea bags, Persil laundry detergent and Radox shower gel; along with Kellogg’s cereals and PepsiCo’s Quaker Oats.

 The Middleton store is Unilever’s biggest refill trial in Europe.